ravendb/ravendb/readme.md

 If you have any questions please visit our [community group](http://groups.google.com/group/ravendb/).
 The solutions for the most common challenges are available.
 You are welcome to join!

 ## Submit a Pull Request
-Each Pull Request will be checked against following rules:
+Each Pull Request will be checked against the following rules:

-- `cla/signed` - all commit authors need to sign CLA.
-This can be done using our [CLA sign form](http://ravendb.net/contributors/cla/sign)
+- `cla/signed` - all commit authors need to sign a CLA.
+This can be done using our [CLA sign form](http://ravendb.net/contributors/cla/sign).
 - `commit/whitespace` - all changed files cannot contain TABs inside them.
 Before doing any work we suggest executing our `git_setup.cmd`.
-This will install git pre-commit hook that will normalize all whitespaces during commit
+This will install a git pre-commit hook that will normalize all whitespaces during commits.
-- `commit/message/conventions` - all commit messages (except in merge commits) must contain issue number from our [YouTrack](http://issues.hibernatingrhinos.com) e.g. 'RavenDB-1234 Fixed issue with something'
+- `commit/message/conventions` - all commit messages (except in merge commits) must contain an issue number from our [YouTrack](http://issues.hibernatingrhinos.com) e.g. 'RavenDB-1234 Fixed issue with something'
 - `tests` - this executes `build.cmd Test` on our CI to check if no constraints were violated

  <br><br>